-Apple's trio of flagship iPhones has put Samsung’s Galaxy S10 devices on defense.
+Apple's trio of flagship iPhones has put Samsung’s Galaxy S10 devices on defense, at least until the Galaxy S20 comes out.
 The companies’ two mid-sized options, the 5.8-inch iPhone 11 Pro and 6.1-inch Galaxy S10, may be the middle children of their respective families, but both have plenty to offer when it comes to design, display, cameras, performance and battery life.

 iPhone 11 Pro vs. Galaxy S10: Specs compared